tbielawa/bitmath/docsite/source/classes.rst

 ==========================

-bitmath **class objects** have one public class method, :py:meth:`BitMathClass.from_other` which provides an alternative way to initialize a bitmath class.
+bitmath **class objects** have one public class method, :py:meth:`.from_other` which provides an alternative way to initialize a bitmath class.

 This method may be called on bitmath class objects directly.
 That is to say: you do not need to call this method on an instance of a